-Note that this message is not signed -- the retrieved data can be verified by constructing the Merkle Tree Hash corresponding to a retrieved STH.
+Note that this message is not signed -- the "entries" data can be verified by constructing the Merkle Tree Hash corresponding to a retrieved STH.
 All leaves MUST be v1 or v2.
 However, a compliant v1 client MUST NOT construe an unrecognized LogEntryType value as an error.
 This means it may be unable to parse some entries, but note that each client can inspect the entries it does recognize as well as verify the integrity of the data by treating unrecognized leaves as opaque input to the tree.

-The "start" and "end" parameters SHOULD be within the range $0 \le x \le 1$ "tree_size" as returned by "get-sth" in Section 4.3.
+The "start" and "end" parameters SHOULD be within the range 0 <= x <"tree_size" as returned by "get-sth" in Section 4.3.